Nubly/Dotfiles/README.md

 -----
 ## Fonts

-I normally use fronts from [nerdfonts](https://www.nerdfonts.com/), but most recently I have been using [Hurmit](https://www.programmingfonts.org/#hermit) which I like for its ligatures and icon support.
+I use fonts from [nerdfonts](https://www.nerdfonts.com/).
+Most recently I have been using [Hurmit](https://www.programmingfonts.org/#hermit) which I like for its ligatures and icon support.

 -----
 ## Potential TODOs